redisson/redisson/docs/data-and-services/collections.md

 **local cache** - so called near cache used to speed up read operations and avoid network roundtrips.
 It caches JSON Store entries on Redisson side and executes read operations up to **45x faster** in comparison with regular implementation.
 Local cached instances with the same name are connected to the same pub/sub channel.
 This channel is used for exchanging of update/invalidate events between all instances.
 Local cache store doesn't use `hashCode()`/`equals()` methods of key object, instead it uses hash of serialized state.
 It's recommended to use each local cached instance as a singleton per unique name since it has own state for local cache.

+!!! warning

-It's recommended to use a single instance of `RLocalCachedJsonStore` instance per name for each Redisson client instance.
+    It's recommended to use a single instance of local cached JsonStore instance per unique name for each Redisson instance.
 Same `LocalCachedJsonStoreOptions` object should be used across all instances with the same name.

 Follow options can be supplied during object creation:
 ```java